Contributing¶

 Security¶

 Do not commit secrets, tokens, client IDs, or passwords.
-If you discover a security issue, report it privately via GitHub's security advisory mechanism rather than opening a public issue.
+If you discover a security issue, report it privately through the security contact for the relevant public repository or the HybridOps contact channel.

 License¶